Plain Text

 • Reserved keywords are automatically interpreted as part of the B4P syntax, e.g. true as Boolean true, and else is also part of the B4P language.

-• If the text is assigned to B4P variables, then the variable assumes the subtype softquoted string.
+• If the text is assigned to B4P variables or used inside expressions, then the variable assumes the type string and subtype softquoted string.

 Examples